afsc-gap-products/gapctd/README.md

 Functions in this package extensively leverage functionality from the [_oce_ R package for Oceanographic Analysis](https://dankelley.github.io/oce/).

+*Please submit an issue if you find an error or encounter unexpected function behavior.*

 # Installation

 This package is not hosted on CRAN and should be installed through GitHub.
 To install this package: